SovereignCloudStack/website/_i18n/en/_posts/blog/2022-10-21-outcomes-for-r4.md

 Features and functions are the heart of development and the level on which we often discuss in the planning sessions.
 Features as part of user stories come together in epics.
 When we look at SCS and the releases, we don't just want to "throw a bunch of features over the fence".
 We want to enable Operators of cloud computing infrastructure, we want to provide building blocks for digital sovereignty for operators to provide innovative offers to their customers.

+SCS is comprised of three pillars: Standards, Reference Implementation and Open Operations.
+The outcomes for Release 4 are, obviously, aligned long those pillars.

 ### [SCS is standardized](https://github.com/orgs/SovereignCloudStack/projects/6/views/23)

+One of the big rocks for Release 4 will be bringing our [Cluster standardization](https://github.com/SovereignCloudStack/issues/issues/181) forward.
+However our standardization efforts are comprised of many efforts.
+The foundational work for this is the [current effort](https://github.com/SovereignCloudStack/Docs/pull/143) to have formalized process of documenting these standard as well as our (design) decisions.

 ### [SCS is federated](https://github.com/orgs/SovereignCloudStack/projects/6/views/18)